eudondian/First-Capstone/README.md

 # HTML/CSS & JavaScript capstone project - Savud Int'l Business Summit page

-> This Project is about creating a responsive webpage
+This is the first Microverse capstone project meant to summarize all the content learned through first module.
+The project which is about an International summit was a Sample from Cindy Shin in Behance

 ## Built With